gbroques/openafpm-cad-visualization/README.md

 4. Navigate to http://127.0.0.1:8080/ in your web browser of choice.
 Currently tested in Chrome.

+Additionally, on UNIX-like operating systems, you can run `npm start`; which runs `npm run watch` and `npm run serve` in parallel.

 ## Object Names

 A list of object names that **MUST** be present in the `.obj` file.